Modules Basics

 • the added “i” is for “interface”

-• You don’t need an .mli file if there is nothing to hide, the type will be inferred
+• You don’t need an .mli file if there is nothing to hide, the module type will be inferred

 val emptyset : 'a t